LibreSolar/dcdc-control/README.md

 Modeling and design of the DC/DC power stage in e.g. Libre Solar charge controllers for improved control in nanogrid and/or MPPT applications.

-## Discrete time model
+## Control model and analysis

 **Purpose:** Layout of PID controller

-This simulation is still work in progress.
-It is currently based on Matlab, but should be converted to GNU Octave in the future.
+This model is developed using GNU Octave (similar to Matlab).

-Some preliminary documentation of the approach can be found [here](http://learn.libre.solar/b/dc-control/development/digital_control.html).
+Some preliminary documentation of the control strategy can be found [here](http://learn.libre.solar/b/dc-control/development/digital_control.html).

 ## Firmware-in-the-loop model